Wervice/Codelink/zentrox/zentrox.md

 - System resource measurement
 - Web shell

+# Why...
+## ...
+JavaScript?
+JavaScript is a very fast and extensible language.
+It features most of the things I was looking for and doesn't stress the hardware it runs on to much.
+## ...
+C?
+Zentrox also uses C to speed up certain tasks.
+C had the libraries and features I needed to change the system.
+## ...
+Express?
+Express is very fast minimal.
+It can be extended using libraries.
+In addition to that, it also is very fast and lightweight on the system.

 ## Removing

 You can remove Zentrox by deleting the zentrox_server folder.
 If you also want to erase all user & admin data, you can remove zentrox_data.